dentsusoken/build-and-scan-image/README.md

 - https://github.com/aquasecurity/trivy/issues/491

 If you use this action for commercial usage, you MUST set `trivy-vuln-type` option as `os` and use trivy without non-commercial data sources.

+### For ISID members
+If you are ISID member, please read [ISID/build-and-scan-image-internal](https://github.com/ISID/build-and-scan-image-internal) too.
+It can be accessed by only ISID members.

 ## Usage